michel-kraemer/bson4jackson/README.md

 issue I will update it, usually within a couple of days after the new Jackson version has been released.

-Here's the compatibility matrix for the current library versions:
+Here is the compatibility matrix for the current library versions:

 Library                | Jackson 2.9.x | Jackson 2.8.x | Jackson 2.7.x | Jackson 2.6.x | Jackson 2.5.x
 :----------------------|:-------------:|:-------------:|:-------------:|:-------------:|:-------------: